Yashs1623/Profile_Screen/README.md

 #Profile_Screen App

-An app with a form (profile page) with all the validations and it displays the data in the next Profile_Screen
+An app with a form (profile page) with all the validations and it displays the data in the next page